Skip to main content

 Others will be allied health professionals, such as dentists.

 You might also receive help from social care professionals.
-These are usually arranged through your local council.
+These are usually arranged through your health Trust.

 Doctors

-You will receive care from a number of different doctors following a dementia diagnosis, including your own GP and various specialists.
+After a dementia diagnosis, you will see different doctors, including your own GP and specialists.

 General practitioners (GPs)